-The computation of the importance variable of each class indicate which wavelength is mandatory to accurately predict the class (Figure 9).
-Bands at 444 nm, 717 nm and 842 nm of the Micasense camera are important for none of the vegetation classes.
-The band at 531 nm is the only important predictor for the classifier to accuratly predict chlorophyceae.
-In fact, at this wavelength, the Chlorophyceae spectra has the maximum reflectance value of all the classes.
-531 nm and 740 nm are the most important predictors to predict Phaeophyceae, corresponding to the minimum reflectance value among all the classes.
+The computation of variable importance makes it possible to identify which wavelengths are the most useful for class prediction (Figure 9).
+The spectral bands at 444, 717, and 842 nm of the Micasense camera are important for none of the vegetation classes.
+The band at 531 nm is the only important predictor for the classifier to accurately predict chlorophyceae.
+In fact, at this wavelength, the Chlorophyceae spectra has the maximum reflectance among of all vegetation classes.
+The bands at 531 and 740 nm are the most important predictors for Phaeophyceae, corresponding to the minimum reflectance among all classes.
 Bands at 475 and 560 nm are the most important predictors for Bacillariophyceae and Rhodophyceae, respectively.
-4 predictors, ranging from the Green (560 nm) to the RedEdge (705 nm) are important to predict accurately magnoliopsida.
+Four predictors, ranging from the green (560 nm) to the RedEdge (705 nm) bands are important to accurately predict magnoliopsida.

 3.4 Effect of the flight height on the prediction